EHollingerFllStk/EHollingerFllStk/README.md

 ### Hi there 👋

-- 💻 I am a FullStack Software Engineering student at General Assembly embarking on an exciting journey to learning the nuances of software engineering.
+- 💻 I am a FullStack Software Engineering student at General Assembly embarking on an exciting journey to learn the nuances of software engineering.

 - 🩺 Transitioning from the health sector, I worked as a Doctor of Physical Therapy using my clinical thinking skills.
 I enjoyed providing outstanding patient care in multiple environments by using both my creative and logical skills to formulate individualized plans of care.